 Running is hard.
-When training regularly the human body is put through stress after stress to get stronger and faster.
-It’s called progressive overload.
-Constantly challenging our bodies in new ways to perform better on race day.
+Regular training can leave it beat up.
+It’s called progressive overload and it’s the process of constantly challenging our bodies in new ways to perform better on race day.
 To reap the benefits of that hard work, however, we need to recover.
 That’s where the ever needed rest day comes in.
-Included in any quality training plan, here are five reasons to love giving yourself a day off.
+Included in any quality training plan, here are five reasons to give yourself a day off.

 Reflect.
 Taking a rest day gives you an opportunity to review your block of training.
 You can decide if you liked something, didn’t like it, did it well or had an ugly workout.
-Knowing what made each session a great or not-so-great one will help you adjust your plan so you can move forward in a positive way.
+Knowing what made each session great or not-so-great will help you adjust your plan.
+Then you can adjust and move forward in a positive way.

 Recover.
-Pushing yourself during workouts is a must for improved performance.
+Pushing yourself during workouts is necessary for improved performance.
 Easy days are a must, too.
-Each workout creates micro tears in muscle fibers that need to be repaired.
-Along with those beat up muscles go tendons and bones.
+Each workout creates micro tears in muscle fibers that need to be repaired and along with those beat up muscles go tendons and bones.
 Blood flow to tendons is a lot less than to muscle and they take longer to recover.
 Bones likewise get damaged and need to rebuild from being landed on thousands of times.
 A day off can be a big boon for avoiding tendonitis, stress fractures and any other over use injury.

 Balance.
-Every workout produces a stress hormone called cortisol and too much is a bad thing.
-Rest days help get cortisol levels back in balance so you can feel fresh for the next session.
+Every workout produces a stress hormone called cortisol.
+Too much is a bad thing.
+Rest days, or even just a nap, can help get cortisol levels back in balance so you feel fresh for the next session.

 Learning to listen.
 Do you feel good after your rest day?
 Experience a boost in performance?
 Great!
 You nailed it.
 On the other hand, if you still feel tired or unreasonably sore after one rest day, take another.
-Pay attention to what your body tells you.
+Listen to your body.
 An extra rest day will never derail your entire training cycle.
 It’s better to be 10% under trained than 1% over trained.